 Harry continued to own and operate the program until his death in March 2012.
 Harry is universally recognized as the best trainer of umpires in the history of the game.
 His attention to the style of presentations is one of the reasons our program is the most attended.
 His staff and students carry on the legacy that was Harry.

 Harry's son and current Major League Umpire, Hunter, took over the program and continues the long-standing tradition of training and promoting umpires for placement in professional baseball.
 Hunter has been working in the Major Leagues for the past 18 years.
 Following in his father’s footsteps, Hunter is regarded as a highly qualified umpire and educator.
-He has worked a number of post-season series and special events.
+He has worked a number of post-season series, including the 2014 World Series, and special events.
 Outside of his training during the Professional Umpire Course, he travels around the country during the off-season to host local amateur clinics all over the world.
 He continues the legacy of this tremendous program, while adding his own touches to make this program the best available.
 He has recently designed and developed new technologies for umpire training that will be implemented in both the classroom and at the fields.